FBruzzesi/fbruzzesi.github.io/docs/blog/posts/2025-07-20-worktrees-and-uv.md

 This wasn't just context-switching, it was context obliteration.

-The alternative I have seen multiple times is to have different clones of the same repo, which also can get quite impractical to manage very quickly.
+The alternative I have seen multiple times is to have different clones of the same repo, which can get quite impractical to manage very quickly.

+With separate clones, you lose the shared git history, waste disk space, and have to manually keep remotes in sync - worktrees solve all of these issues while keeping everything under one repository umbrella.

 ## Enter `git worktree`